Dynamical Spin-Orbit-Based Spin Transistor: Charge signal from a spin current

 \subsection{AC charge signal in the high-frequency regime}

-As explained in Section~\ref{subsec_spin_current_high}, at high frequency we should retain the frequency dependence of the AC conductance.
+As explained in Section~\ref{subsec_spin_current_high}, at high-frequency we should retain the frequency dependence of the AC conductance.
 We follow the same steps as in Section~\ref{subsec_spin_current_high} and rewrite the AC charge current expression~\eqref{charge_current_ad}, but retaining the frequency dependence given in Eq.~\eqref{ac_conductance}, as

 where the spin-dependent magnetic field is $\mathcal{B}^{y} = k_{so} L^{-1} f^{y} $ and the spin voltage is $V^{\uparrow(\downarrow)}(\omega) = \pm i\omega \alpha(\omega)\,L \,$.
 This constitutes our main result for the spin (detection) conductance, which applies to both high- and low-frequency regimes.